William Wootters

 He earned a B.S. from Stanford University in 1973, and his Ph.D. from the University of Texas at Austin in 1980.
 His thesis was titled The Acquisition of Information from Quantum Measurements, and Linda Reichl was his doctoral advisor, while John A. Wheeler also served as a mentor.
 He was a member of the physics department at Williams College from 1982 to 2017, receiving the title of Barclay Jermain Professor of Natural Philosophy.
 He was elected a fellow of the American Physical Society in 1999, for "contributions on the foundations of quantum mechanics and groundbreaking work in quantum information and communications theory."

 With Susan Loepp, he is the co-author of the book Protecting Information: From Classical Error Correction to Quantum Cryptography (Cambridge University Press, 2006).

+He is married to Adrienne Wootters, a professor of physics at the Massachusetts College of Liberal Arts.
+His daughter, Mary Wootters, is a professor of computer science at Stanford University.